Camas School District

-Camas School District No. 117 is a public school district in Clark County, Washington and serves the city of Camas.
+Camas School District No. 117 is a public school district in Clark County, Washington and serves most of the city of Camas.
 As of October 2018, the district had a total enrollment of 6,903 total students Camas School District is rated #9 out of 205 of Washington's districts as rated by SchoolDigger.

+The district includes the vast majority of Camas and Fern Prairie and parts of Vancouver and Washougal.

 Demographics

 As of October 2018, Camas School District contained 50.6% male students and 49.4% female students.
 The ethnicity for Camas School District: 0.3% Native American/Alaskan Native; 7.3% Asian; 0.8% African American; 9.0% Hispanic; 0.2% Native Hawaiian; 74.0% Caucasian; and 8.4% two or more races.
-The percentage of teachers with at least a master's degree was 83.4%. $10,519 dollars are spent on each student per year, and there is a 89.3% on student graduation rate.
+The percentage of teachers with at least a master's degree was 83.4%. $10,519 is spent on each student per year, and there is a 89.3% student graduation rate.